CeciliaSwe/portfolio-3rd/README.md

 ### Existing features
 - Generate new rows in worksheet - "New"
 - Update status and date of existing rows in worksheet
 - Print tabular views of all documents currently in worksheet

-- Accepts user input
-    - Numbered options where there are multiple, fixed choices
-    - Any letters of certain lengths for first- and last names
-    - Date in specified format
-    - Yes / No option

-- Generates future deadline for next follow up
-- Input validation and error checking:
-    - Numbered options: You can only enter the numbers specified as options.
-No out of range numbers, letter or symbols are accepted.
-    - First- and last names: You must enter letters only and 2-15 characters for first- and last names respectively.
-    - Dates: Must be entered in specified format YYYY-MM-DD, no alternative format is accepted.
-    - Yes/No: Must be entered

 ### Future Features